data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 - The ESRB ratings began in 1994 which is when the ESRB was formed - however, there are also games which were **originally** released prior to this that are also rated.
 We discovered that these few games (those in the dataset that make up this condition) were all re-released at some point years later.
 It was this new release of the same game which recieved the ESRB rating, and due to both games, old and new, being nearly identical, the rating branched and applied as well to the original game.

 - Different publishers tend to do better/ worse in different regional markets

+- There is a  spike in 2008 when the consoles: Wii U, Playstation 3 and  XBOX-360 were released